Not a mood swing. Not a mood ring. It’s a mood board.

 Benefits for the Designer

-Before a designer invests hours into designing a logo, a mood board helps to clarify the direction the client wants to take and what vibe they want in regards to their branding.
+Before a designer invests hours into designing a logo, a mood board helps to clarify the direction the client wants to take and what vibe they want in regard to their branding.

 A mood board is more than just choosing fonts and colors!
 It helps to distinguish your business from others and helps to define your company’s personality.
 It can potentially save a graphic designer wasted time and effort by getting the client’s approval of a concept ahead of time.